 “When I think of the ’70s, I like to picture a disco girl with lots of lashes and winged liner, as well as a fresh face reminiscent of the hippie-chic girl.
 For Nikki, I combined both elements for our own modern take on the era.” — Kelsey Deenihan, makeup artist

-Makeup Credits: face: Yves Saint Laurent Touche Éclat Foundation ($58) in BD50; brows: Hourglass Arch Brow Sculpting Pencil ($32) in Soft Brunette; eyes: Mark.
-All Time Eye Hook Shadow ($10) in Tender Love, Mark.
-Saved by the Gel Eyeliner ($11); Yves Saint Laurent Shocking Mascara ($32); cheeks: La Prairie Radiant Crème Blush ($70) in Berry Glow, Mark.
-Touch and Glow Shimmer Cubes ($60); lips: Chanel Coco Shine Lipshine ($37) in #98.
+Makeup Credits: Yves Saint Laurent Touche Éclat Foundation ($54) in BD50; Hourglass Arch Brow Sculpting Pencil ($34) in Soft Brunette; Mark.
+All Time Eye Hook Shadow in Tender Love, Mark.
+Saved by the Gel Eyeliner; Yves Saint Laurent Shocking Mascara ($29); La Prairie Radiant Crème Blush in Berry Glow, Mark.
+Touch and Glow Shimmer Cubes; Chanel Coco Shine Lipshine in #98.

 Get the Look

 “I definitely recommend adding curl to the hair before experimenting with a faux bob.
-Doing so insures it will last longer and makes it much easier to style.
+Doing so ensures it will last longer and makes it much easier to style.
 I created four large sections, two in front and two in back.
 Leaving the front sections out, I started on the back-right section and gathered the hair in my hands and twisted the hair into place, securing the ends using large bobby pins in an X pattern to the nape of the neck.
-Next I secured the right front section allowing some of the small, softer bits to fall around her face.
+Next, I secured the right front section allowing some of the small, softer bits to fall around her face.
 I pulled the hair loosely over the ears.
 I did the same on the back and front left sections.
-To finish, I closed any gaps that were created in the first step to insure the bob looked as natural as possible using small hair pins.” — Bridget Brager, hairstylist
+To finish, I closed any gaps that were created in the first step to ensure the bob looked as natural as possible using small hairpins.” — Bridget Brager, hairstylist

 “This is my soul sister.
 I’m the girl who lives in a striped shirt and overalls with bangs and her hair in a bun on the top of my head and no shoes.” — Nikki Reed